Neurocognitive disorder: Delirium

-Mild Neurocognitive Disorder
+Mild neurocognitive disorder

 Mild neurocognitive disorders, also referred to as mild cognitive impairment (MCI), can be thought of as a middle ground between normal aging and major neurocognitive disorder.
 Unlike delirium, mild neurocognitive disorders tend to develop slowly and are characterized by a progressive memory loss which may or may not progress to major neurocognitive disorder.
 Studies have shown that between 5-17% of patients with mild cognitive disorder will progress to major neurocognitive disorder each year.
 The likelihood of developing mild neurocognitive disorder increases with age, affecting 10-20% of adults ages 65 and older.
 Men also seem to be at a higher risk of developing mild neurocognitive disorder.
 In addition to memory loss and cognitive impairment, other symptoms include aphasia, apraxia, agnosia, loss of abstract thought, behavioral/personality changes, and impaired judgment.

-Major Neurocognitive Disorder
+Major neurocognitive disorder

 Mild and major neurocognitive disorders are differentiated based on the severity of their symptoms.
 Also still known as dementia, major neurocognitive disorder is characterized by significant cognitive decline and interference with independence, while mild neurocognitive disorder is characterized by moderate cognitive decline and does not interfere with independence.
 To be diagnosed, it must not be due to delirium or other mental disorder.
 They are also usually accompanied by another cognitive dysfunction.
 For non-reversible causes of dementia such as age, the slow decline of memory and cognition is lifelong.

 Diagnostic Methods

 There are multiple testing methods used to assess a patient's cognition and level of consciousness, including the Mini Mental Status Exam (MMSE), Montreal Cognitive Assessment (MoCA), Mini-Cog, and Cognitive Assessment Method (CAM), Glasgow Coma Score (GCS), Richmond Agitation and Sedation Scale (RASS), etc. The CAM has been shown to be the most commonly used tool to assess for delirium.
 Additionally, a meta-analysis looking at the accuracy and usefulness of the various testing methods reported that the MMSE was the most commonly used tool to evaluate major neurocognitive disorder, while the MoCA appeared to be the most useful when screening for minor neurocognitive disorder.
+More recent systematic reviews have demonstrated the need for further, well designed research on the Mini-Cog and MoCA for evaluating cognitive decline and the development of clinical guidelines on their use in various settings.